mrjwei/portfolio/works/enterprise-app-for-social-welfare.md

 [Kintone](https://kintone.cybozu.co.jp/) is a cloud groupware that is designed particularly for small- to middle-scale companies to manage their daily operations.
 It's functionally powerful and can serve companies of any industy.

-The features of kintone include:/
+The features of kintone include:

 - Well-organized contents and one-click to add apps.